Starterware/MyCraft/README.md

 * In a command prompt, in the build directory run:
 	* __cmake ..__ (I add [__-G "Visual Studio 14 2015 Win64"__] to generate a visual studio solution on windows)

+##### Remarks

-_Rem 1: some projects may not work on all platforms.
+_1. some projects may not work on all platforms.
 See the projects page for more information about that._

-_Rem 2: in Visual Studio, when gtest is used, set the project to the same C/C++ > Code Generation > Runtime Library._
+_2. in Visual Studio, when gtest is used, set the project to the same C/C++ > Code Generation > Runtime Library._

-_Rem 3: nothing prevents you to use your own compilation method._
+_3. nothing prevents you to use your own compilation method._

 #### Python